 - Program Booklet- See ‘Meeting Materials’ below for details

 - Refreshments and lunch as per the agenda

-- Automatic enrollment as a MPS member for the upcoming year
+- Automatic enrollment as a MSB member for the upcoming year

 Meeting Materials: Important information about the slide handout booklet

-The standard $125 registration fee does not include a printed copy of the slide handouts.
+The standard registration fees do not include a printed copy of the slide handouts.
 All participants will be provided with a PDF version of the slide handouts.
-A printed version can be ordered using the registration form.

 MPS Research Fund Donation